sevenval/flat-docs/tutorial/README.md

 Looks like an empty definition isn't really useful.

-We will need at least a minimal [OpenAPI definition](https://swagger.io/docs/specification/2-0/basic-structure/) to get rid of that error page.
+We will need at least a minimal [OpenAPI definition](https://swagger.io/docs/specification/2-0/basic-structure/) in our `swagger.yaml` to get rid of that error page.

 Currently, FLAT supports OpenAPI 2.0 also known as Swagger: